MOSAIC: Modular Scalable Autonomy for Intelligent Coordination of Heterogeneous Robotic Teams: RELATED WORKS

 \section{RELATED WORKS}

 A variety of heterogeneous multi-robotic teams are employed in different scenarios, often motivated by large-scale robotics challenges.
 One significant enabler was the DARPA Subterranean (SubT) Challenge~\cite{orekhov_inspiring_2023}, in which teams explored unknown caves, detected artifacts, and reported their locations under severely constrained communication.
-Beyond subterranean robotics, multi-robot systems have also been evaluated in planetary analog missions.
+Beyond subterranean robotics, multi-robot systems have also been evaluated in search and rescue \cite{queralta2020collaborative} and planetary analog missions.
 The ESA Space Resources Challenge (SRC)~\cite{european_space_agency_challenge_nodate} simulated a lunar surface prospecting scenario that required the autonomous detection of boulders and \gls{ree} oxide patches.

 Building on these deployments, we review prior work by examining how different systems address key challenges that arise during multi-robot exploration missions, with a particular emphasis on task management during execution, autonomy and human interaction, and scalability in heterogeneous teams.
-We focus on methods that have been validated in large-scale field experiments rather than purely theoretical studies, as these demonstrate practical feasibility under real-world conditions. \paragraph{Online Task Management} A defining aspect of exploration missions is that they begin without a prior map, requiring robots to construct spatial representations incrementally.
-This aspect provides the fundamental challenge of exploration waypoints being unknown at the mission's beginning.
-Only an initial set of subgoals, most commonly frontier points or pre-specified inspection targets, can be defined before deployment, whereas the majority of scientifically relevant points of interest emerge during execution.
-This necessitates flexible online task generation, sequencing, and allocation across the multi-robot team.
+We focus on methods that have been validated in large-scale field experiments rather than purely theoretical studies, as these demonstrate practical feasibility under real-world conditions. \paragraph{Online Task Management} In this section, we follow the terminology of the cited works, in which the term task is used broadly for both mission-level goals and the robot-specific actions required to achieve them.
+In MOSAIC, we explicitly distinguish these two concepts (see Sec.~\ref{subsubsed: MISSION OBJECTIVES}).
+While coarse prior information is often available before the deployment of an exploration mission, it is typically insufficient to anticipate all task-relevant findings that emerge during execution.
+As robots explore and encounter obstacles, revisit previously surveyed areas, or identify new points of scientific interest, the mission's task landscape evolves continuously.
+Robots operating at higher levels of autonomy must therefore be capable of reacting to unforeseen situations and incorporating newly discovered information into their ongoing task management.
+This dynamic emergence of mission-relevant information necessitates flexible online task generation, sequencing, and allocation across the multi-robot team.

 The types of tasks assigned to robots vary with the mission objectives.
 Most demonstrations focus on navigation tasks, in which the robot autonomously navigates to a waypoint while avoiding obstacles or hazardous areas.
 Such tasks were central not only in SubT \cite{tranzatto_cerberus_2022, biggie_flexible_2023, cao_autonomous_2022} but also in planetary-analog missions including Skylight Exploration~\cite{dominguez_cooperative_2025}, LUNARES \cite{cordes_lunares_2011}, AMADEE-24 \cite{jusner_mission_2024}, and ARCHES \cite{schuster_arches_2020}.
 Beyond navigation, science-focused campaigns also incorporate tasks such as spectral rock analysis \cite{schuster_arches_2020, van_der_meer_realms_2023, arm_scientific_2023} or sample localization and retrieval \cite{cordes_lunares_2011, sonsalla_field_2017}, which require accurate target identification, stable positioning relative to the environment, and, in some cases, physical interaction with specific objects.